Francium-Fr/LeiGame/README.md

 Totally, we need get every material's datas by the program.

 # DataBase
-In fact, most of number we had formulate, and hold by .xlxs
+In fact, most of number we had formulated, and hold them by .xlsx